Vincent had killed thousands of men in his long life. This next one would be no different.

 “Run off?
 Fuck you.
 He was with me” A female voice.

 As Vincent moved, his footsteps made no sound.
-He ignored the blood that dripped from his mouth.
+He wiped a sleeve across the blood that dripped from his mouth.
 Down below, the raiders had split up again and were now pushing further into his building.
 Closer to the staircase.
 Vincent felt a tiny flash of anticipation that was something like fear.
 Excitement, perhaps.

 “Up here.”
 The voice of the leader.

-The leader, or the biggest man in the crew, reached the top of the stairs and saw Vincent.
-Up close, Vincent could pick out a few details.
+The leader, the biggest man in the crew, reached the top of the stairs and saw Vincent.
+Up close, Vincent could easily pick out details despite the dark.
 The man was broad, with a face pockmarked by scars that spoke of a hard life.
 The same face Vincent had seen an immeasurable amount of times.
 When it caught a glimpse of him, it contorted in rage.

 “I would really prefer to avoid this.
-I am sure you don’t have many bullets left to waste and I, no quarrel with you.”
-Vincent said to the man facing him, who was currently alternating between inspecting his gun as if it had betrayed him personally and looking up at the unharmed form he’d just shot an entire clip at.
-Some of the bullets from below hit Vincent, thudding painlessly into his flesh.
-He felt none of them, but blood nevertheless sprayed onto the wall behind him.
+I am sure you don’t have many rounds left to waste and I haven’t got a fight to pick with any of you.”
+Vincent spoke quickly to the man who had just shot at him, who was currently alternating between inspecting his gun as if it had betrayed him personally and looking up at the unharmed form he’d just shot an entire clip at.
+Some of the bullets still fired from below and thudded into his flesh.
+He felt very little of their sting, but blood nevertheless sprayed onto the wall behind him.

 “It was you!”
 The raider’s eyes glanced over to the upstairs office room, where the body of his compatriot lay in a pool of blood, legs splayed out of the doorway.
 “That’s Isaac!”
 More of the raiders arrived up the stairs, but hesitated when they saw the unharmed and unarmed man facing them.

 Vincent stared down at the group, their eyes wide with fear and their guns pointed at him.
 They looked grim-faced despite their terror – a seasoned bunch of wastelanders.
 Vincent quickly counted.
 Six.
-The realisation came too late: he wasn’t the first they’d faced.
+The realisation came too late: he wasn’t the first of the otherkind they’d faced.

-As the thought crossed his mind, the seventh raider, still stood on the factory floor below, fired a different weapon.
-This one thrummed almost silently as it fired its projectile.
-The six on the stairs began firing, the bullets thudding into Vincent as he concentrated on hurling himself away from the silver bolt that slammed into the wall.
+As the thought crossed his mind, the seventh raider, still standing down below on the factory floor, fired a different weapon.
+This one thrummed almost silently as it loosed its projectile, but was recognisable enough to instil instant fear in Vincent.
+The six on the stairs began firing, the bullets thudding harmlessly into Vincent as he concentrated on hurling himself away from the silver-tipped crossbow bolt that slammed into the wall.
 He rolled and ran – vaulting the railing and falling to the factory floor even as bloody chunks of his body were punched loose by the gunfire.

 “One more step and I’ll kill him!”
 He shouted.
 His voice echoed around the factory.

 The raiders, all six, stopped dead in their tracks.
 Only two kept their rifles pointed, potentially weighing up a clean shot.
-Vincent kept his body pressed tight to the crossbowman’s back, giving them nothing.
-Not that the bullets could kill him.
-But they are incredibly inconvenient.
+Vincent kept his body pressed tight to the crossbowman’s back, giving them nothing other than a quick way to murder their companion.

 Vincent surveyed the men and women in front of him.
 Their ragged gear, their surprisingly well-equipped arsenal.
-He could still feel the beautiful blood surging inside of him and along with it, the deep satisfaction of the well-fed.
+He could still feel the beautiful blood surging inside of him and along with it, the deep satisfaction of a well-fed vampire.
 He could hear the panicked heartbeats of his attackers.
 Smell their fear.
 He’d even taken their only effective weapon.
 He had more than enough strength.
 It would be so easy.

 The sun beating through the gap behind him was rising higher.
 The light was almost on his back now and he could feel the unbearable heat of it.

-“I only took your companion because I must.
+“I only took your companion because I have to feed.
 If you all leave me to collect my things, you are free to go.”

-“Why the fuck would you do that?”
+“Why the fuck would we believe you’d do that?”
 The leader barked.
-His fear was not as palpable as the others – but it was there.
-In his eyes.
+His fear was not as palpable as the others – but it was there, bulging at the corners of his eyes which were streaked red.

 “Because I tire of how easily you humans die.
 I tire of being hounded from place to place by hunters.
 We all share this desolate excuse we call a planet.”
 He shrugged from behind the man he held, who was trembling with fear.
 The leader of the group continued to look at Vincent, his eyes searching for something resembling truth in Vincent’s words.
-For a second, there was a mutual understand.
+For a second, there was a mutual understanding.
 We both know you are my victims.
 We both know I have no reason to let you go.
 His human shield let out a mumbled groan of terror.
 Something older stirred in Vincent then.
 Something primal.
 He wanted nothing more than to sink his fangs into his victim’s neck.
 To drink the sweet, sweet nectar that flowed forth.
+To butcher them all, as everyone knew he could.

-“If you let us go we’ll give you…” The leader hesitated, his shoulders sagging with the defeat of it, “We’ve captured a wolfie.
+“If you let us go, we’ve got something you’d like.”
+The leader aimed his bargain at Vincent, with hesitation in every word.
+“We’ve captured a wolfie.
 You can have her.”

 “What!?
 The wolf is for the Order!”
-Another man barked.
+Another man shouted.
 “We can take this thing.
 We’ve got silv-”

 “Shut the fuck up!”
 The leader commanded.